What are quality gates and why should you have them?

 Keep in mind is that implementing formal project management procedures with quality gates requires a cultural change in the organization.
 People have to get used to the added bureaucracy and the increased level transparency which eventually benefits the entire organization.

 If have haven’t implemented quality gates yet, what’s been stopping you?
-Leave a comment below!
+Send me a message below.

 Author